Refunds and Appeals

 Financial appeals take considerable time to process.
 Decisions will be made in about four to eight weeks.
 It is the student's responsibility to provide supporting documentation in a timely manner.
 Financial appeals will not go forward until the supporting documentation is received.

-Once a ruling has been made, every student receives a formal letter from Student Central outlining the decision.
+Once a ruling has been made, every student receives a formal letter via mail (if a paper appeal application was submitted) or email (if submitted through the Appeals Channel in PAWS) from Student Central outlining the decision.

 Can I appeal the decision made regarding my financial appeal?